Protection of Young People Directive

 Council Directive 94/33/EC of 22 June 1994 on the protection of young people at work

-This Directive applies to any person under the age of 18 who has an employment contract or employment relationship as defined by the law of a Member State.
-It covers the legal age of young people who may engage in work, working hours and time, and the assessment of hazards that must be carried out by an employer before a young person begins working.
+This Directive aims to ensure that young people are protected against economic exploitation and against any work likely to harm their safety, health or physical, mental, moral or social development or to jeopardize their education.
+It applies to any person under the age of 18 who has an employment contract or employment relationship as defined by the law of a Member State.
+The Directive covers the legal age of young people who may engage in work, working hours and rest time, and the assessment of hazards that must be carried out by an employer before a young person begins working.
+It stipulates that work which is likely to entail specific risks for young people includes work involving harmful exposure to the physical, biological and chemical agents referred to in the Annex.

 There are no explicit exemptions, instead there are minor derogations.
 Art.
 2 - If legislative or regulatory provision is made for occasional work or short-term work involving domestic service in a private household, or work regarded as not being harmful, damaging or dangerous to young people in a family undertaking.
 Art.
-5 - Prior authorisation by the Competent Authority is no needed in the case of children of at least 13 years of age, Member States may authorise, by legislative or regulatory provision, the employment of children for the purposes of performance in cultural, artistic, sports or advertising activities.
-Art.
-7 - Member States may, by legislative or regulatory provisions, authorise adolescents to carry out work a) Which is objectively beyond their physical or psychological capacity; work involving harmful exposure to agents which are toxic, carcinogenic, cause heritable genetic damage, or harm the unborn child or which in any other way chronically affect human health; b) Work involving harmful exposure to radiation; c) Work involving the risk of accidents which it may be assumed cannot be recognized or avoided by young persons owing to their insufficient attention to safety or lack of experience or training; or d) Work in which there is a risk to health from extreme cold or heat, or from noise or vibration; Where it is indispensable for their vocational training, provided that protection for their safety and health is ensured by ensuring work is conducted under the supervision of a competent person.
-Art.
-8 - Allows for derogation from working time requirements by way of exception or where there are objective grounds for so doing.
-Art.
-10 - allows for derogations from the required rest period in respect of adolescents where there are objective grounds for doing so and they are granted compensatory rest time, and that the objectives set out in Article 1 are not called into question.
-This applies to: a) Work performed in the shipping or fisheries sectors; b) Work performed in the context of the armed forces or the police; c) Work performed in hospitals or similar establishments; d) Work performed in agriculture; e) Work performed in the tourism industry or in the hotel, restaurant and cafe sector. f) Activities involving periods of work split up over the day.
+7 - Member States may, by legislative or regulatory provisions, authorise adolescents to carry out work which is otherwise prohibited where it is indispensable for their vocational training, provided that protection of their safety and health is ensured by requiring such work to be conducted under the supervision of a competent person.
+This includes: a) Work which is objectively beyond their physical or psychological capacity; work involving harmful exposure to agents which are toxic, carcinogenic, cause heritable genetic damage, or harm the unborn child or which in any other way chronically affect human health; b) Work involving harmful exposure to radiation; c) Work involving the risk of accidents which it may be assumed cannot be recognized or avoided by young persons owing to their insufficient attention to safety or lack of experience or training; or d) Work in which there is a risk to health from extreme cold or heat, or from noise or vibration.

 Relevant product types